sal55/langs/MDescr.md

 Equivalent to: `x=a or x=b or x=c`, except that `x` is evaluated once.
 (In Q, sets are first-class objects, bitsets than can contains ints and ranges.)

-### Bits and bitfields
+### Bits and Bitfields

-The language favours special operators for bit access rather than special types:
+The language favors special operators for bit access rather than special types:
 ````
     A.[i]           Extracts bit i from `i64` value A. It will be 0 or 1. bit 0 is least significant
                     and bit 63 the most significant